tothepointcode/tothepointcode.github.io/README.md

 **Tech Stack:** React Native, Expo, JavaScript, etc.

 **Key Features:**
-✅ App onboarding to introduce app to user.</br>
+✅ App onboarding to introduce app to user.
-✅ Listing of products with frontend search. </br>
+✅ Listing of products with frontend search.
-✅ Adding products to cart and saving to wishlist.</br>
+✅ Adding products to cart and saving to wishlist.
 ✅ App Icon and splashscreen added for a nice touch and branding.

 ![Project Screenshot](assets/3.png)